Vectorization of the density matrix and quantum simulation of the von Neumann equation of time-dependent Hamiltonians: Algorithm

+where $\big(d\ve{\alpha}_m\big)_i$ is the $i$-th component of $d\ve{\alpha}_m$ with $i=1,2,\dots n$.
+Equation \eqref{eq:alphadotexact} and consequently \eqref{eq:sndorderapprox} take into account the ordering of the Hamiltonian gates prescribed by Eq. \eqref{eq:transham} hence enabling us to avoid Trotterization provided that we aim to errors of the order of $\Delta t^3$.

-In principle, more accurate approximations of $d\ve{\alpha}(t_n)$ could be constructed up to a certain tolerated error of $\Delta t$ reducing the number of time steps and quantum gates.
-However, this would imply a heavy load of matrix operations in the classical stage of the computation, undermining the effectiveness of the algorithm.
+More accurate approximations of $d\ve{\alpha}(t_m)$ could iteratively be built up to a certain tolerated error of $\Delta t$ reducing the number of time steps and quantum gates.
+However, this would imply a heavy load of operations in the classical stage of the computation that could undermine the effectiveness of the algorithm.
+Hence, it should be established at what order of $\Delta t$ the costs of calculating $d\ve{\alpha}_m$ outweigh the gain in precision.